vince-scarpa/responsibleSDK/README.md

 ### Development
 Version 1.2

-This repo is stil development if you would like to be a contributor ping me a request
+This repo is still in development, if you would like to be a contributor ping me a request